 Green LEED Certified Buildings

 Green has become so much more than just a color; it’s now a way of thinking and living.
 Green is a new way of planning, constructing, and building.
 While there are many different standards for Green buildings, the most common is LEED, Leadership in Energy and Environmental Design, which is a standard created by the U.S. Green Building Council.
 In this process, points are accumulated for best-in-class building strategies and practices.
-Earning points helps buildings achieve different levels of certification, which go from certified to silver to gold to platinum.
+Earning points help buildings achieve different levels of certification, which go from certified to silver to gold to platinum.

 What is Green?